Simon Newcomb: Director of the Nautical Almanac Office

 In 1877 he became director of the Nautical Almanac Office where, ably assisted by George William Hill, he embarked on a program of recalculation of all the major astronomical constants.

+At this time he was elected to honorary membership of the Manchester Literary and Philosophical Society, in 1887.

-From 1884 he also fulfilled a demanding role as professor of mathematics and astronomy at Johns Hopkins University in Baltimore.
+From 1884 he also fulfilled a demanding role as professor of mathematics and astronomy at Johns Hopkins University in Baltimore, continuing, however, to reside at Washington.

 With A. M. W. Downing, Newcomb conceived a plan to resolve much international confusion on the subject of astronomical constants.
 By the time he attended a standardization conference in Paris, France, in May 1896, the international consensus was that all ephemerides should be based on Newcomb's calculations: Newcomb's Tables of the Sun.
 As late as 1950, another conference confirmed Newcomb's constants as the international standard.

 Personal life

 During the American Civil War, Newcomb married Mary Caroline Hassler on August 4, 1863.
 The couple had three daughters, and a son who died in infancy.
 Mary Caroline Hassler's parents were US Navy Surgeon Dr. Charles Augustus Hassler and his wife.
 Her paternal grandfather was Ferdinand Hassler, the first Superintendent of the Coast Survey.

 Newcomb died in Washington, D.C., on July 11, 1909, of bladder cancer.
 He was buried with military honors in Arlington National Cemetery with President William Howard Taft in attendance.

-Newcomb's daughter Anita Newcomb McGee (1864-1940) became a medical doctor and founded the Army Nurse Corps.
+Newcomb's daughter Anita Newcomb McGee (1864–1940) became a medical doctor and founded the Army Nurse Corps.
 She received the Spanish War Service Medal for her services during the Spanish–American War.
 For her later work in Japan, she was awarded the Japanese Imperial Order of the Precious Crown, the Japanese Red Cross decoration, and two Russo-Japanese War medals from the Japanese government.
 She was buried next to her father with full military honors.

 Newcomb's daughter Anna Josepha studied at the Art Students' League in New York.
 She was active in the suffrage movement.
 In 1912, she organized the first Cornwall meeting in support of voting rights for women.
 Josepha Newcomb married Edward Baldwin Whitney, who was the son of Professor William Dwight Whitney and his wife, and the grandson of US Senator and Connecticut Governor Roger Sherman Baldwin.
 He served as Assistant US Attorney General.
 Their grandson Hassler Whitney became a mathematician and professor.